cfpb-sandbox/design-system/docs/components/info-unit-groups-link-blobs.md

 secondary_section: Layout options
 status: Released
 description: >-
-  Link blobs are text-only layout modules that are used to provide context and lead users to additional content.
-They link to child and sibling pages from a parent page.
-They are used on higher-level pages: [Landing pages](https://cfpb.github.io/design-system/templates/landing-pages), [sublanding pages](https://cfpb.github.io/design-system/templates/sublanding-pages), and
+  Link blobs are text-only layout modules that are used for navigational
+  purposes: they  provide context and lead users to child and sibling pages from a parent page.
+They are only used on higher-level pages: [Landing pages](https://cfpb.github.io/design-system/templates/landing-pages), [sublanding pages](https://cfpb.github.io/design-system/templates/sublanding-pages), and